Chapter 5 – Political parties and candidates (08/2021)

 Candidates and candidates' representatives present in the service centre may:

 - observe registration activities

 - challenge the qualification of an elector (citizenship and/or age) and in limited circumstances, their residence, and request electors to make a declaration

 - observe the sealing and unsealing of ballot boxes (before the office opens and throughout the election, if applicable) and take note of the serial numbers on the seals

 - examine, but not handle, elector ID when the SPS or SA is verifying proof of identity and address

 - examine the Record of Outer Envelopes Issued to Local SVR Electors (EC 78720)

-If a candidate representative's actions interfere with the voting process, the SPS is instructed to assess the situation and, if required, contact the RO in case of urgency.
-If the RO receives a complaint about a candidate's representative’s conduct, he must contact the appropriate official agent.
-If the situation cannot be resolved, he may ask the representative to leave or be removed from the service centre.
+If a candidate representative's actions interfere with the voting process, the SPS is instructed to assess the situation and, if required, contact you in case of urgency.
+If you receive a complaint about a candidate's representative's conduct, you must contact the appropriate official agent.
+If the situation cannot be resolved, you may ask the representative to leave or be removed from the service centre.

-Never seat candidates' representatives at the same table as the DRO, poll clerk, registration officer, or service agent.
+Never seat candidates' representatives at the same table as the DRO, registration officer, or service agent.